What Sourcegraph Does

 Code navigation provides IDE-like go-to-definition and find-references that work across repository boundaries in the browser.
 Click on a function call in one repository and jump to its definition in another.
 Find all usages of an internal API across every service.
 This cross-repository intelligence is something no IDE provides natively and is invaluable for understanding dependencies in microservice architectures.

-Cody, Sourcegraph's AI assistant, leverages the code intelligence infrastructure to provide contextually grounded AI assistance.
-Because Cody has access to the full indexed codebase, its answers and suggestions draw on the actual implementation rather than general training data.
+Cody, Sourcegraph's AI assistant, is now exclusively part of the Sourcegraph Enterprise tier — the standalone Free and Pro plans were retired in mid-2025.
+For enterprise customers, Cody leverages the code intelligence infrastructure to provide contextually grounded AI assistance: because it has access to the full indexed codebase, its answers and suggestions draw on the actual implementation rather than general training data.
 This makes Cody particularly strong for questions about internal APIs, codebase-specific patterns, and cross-service dependencies.
+Individual developers and small teams no longer have a self-serve path to Cody and need to evaluate alternatives like Cursor, Continue, or Augment Code.

 Batch Changes enable large-scale code modifications across repositories.
 Define a change — updating a dependency version, migrating an API, fixing a security vulnerability — and Sourcegraph applies it across all matching repositories, creating pull requests automatically.
 For platform teams managing breaking changes or security patches across dozens of services, this automation saves days of manual work.